Christina Hart

-Christina Hart (born July 21, 1949) is an American film producer, film director, playwright and retired actress.
+Christina Hart (born 1949) is an American film producer, film director, playwright and retired actress.
 She teaches acting at the Hollywood Court Theater.

 She has appeared in such films as The Stewardesses (1969), The Mad Bomber (1973) and Charley Varrick (1973).

 Life and career

-Christina Hart was born on July 21, 1949 in Lock Haven, Pennsylvania, to an elementary school teacher father.
+Christina Hart was born in 1949 in Lock Haven, Pennsylvania, to an elementary school teacher father.
 She has been acting professionally since 1958 in television and motion pictures, although she has stated that her true passion is for the theater.
 She formed DOXA Productions with actress Kara Pulcino, and has produced and directed under that label since 2006.

 She was married to actor Frank Doubleday for over 40 years, until his death in 2018.
-The couple have two daughters, actresses Kaitlin and Portia Doubleday.
+The couple has two daughters, actresses Kaitlin and Portia Doubleday.

 Theater

 As a playwright, Hart is most known for Women Over the Influence and Birds of a Feather, and was nominated for an LA Stage Alliance Ovation Award for Best Original Play in 2012.
 She has directed over 50 plays.